JonasKruckenberg/imagetools/docs/guide/extending.md

 import { resize, format } from 'imagetools'
 ```

-Both vite-imagetools and rollup-plugin-imagetools exports all directives so you can reuse them in you own directives, as
-we will see shortly.
+`vite-imagetools` exports all directives so you can reuse them in you own directives, as we will see shortly.

 ```ts
 function customDirective(config, ctx) {